AwstaDevEmporium/Bwassembly-and-BwittleVM/README.md

 GetNewPointer - FrontierPointer
-DynamicVarSetToTemp - SetValAtPoint (register 0 is the pointer number, and register A is the value) DynamicVarGetToTemp - GetValAtPoint (register 0 is the pointer number)
+DynamicVarSetToTemp - SetValAtPoint (register 0 is the pointer number, and register A is the value) DynamicVarGetToTemp - GetValAtPoint (register 0 is the pointer number) ReturnValue - ReturnVal (register 0 is what is returned to the active register in the other function that called ts) ReturnNothinig - Return (only ends the functgion_)
 ```

 And things thatre purely compiletime: